What Students Gain as a Result of Their MSLAW Education

-American Association for Justice Trial Competition
+American Association for Justice Trial Advocacy Competition

-BLSA Trial Advocacy Team
+BLSA Trial Advocacy Competition

 Gaining technological skills to further enhance their job prospects: The economics of the legal profession have changed, and continue to change, and it is now widely acknowledged that among the skills law firms are looking for in prospective hires is the knowledge that research is done much more efficiently and cost-effectively by graduates with superior technological skills.
 MSLAW offers the following courses to provide that knowledge and expertise to its students:

 Cyberspace and Internet Law

 Law Office Technology

 Drafting legal documents for clients: As previously noted, MSLAW prides itself on providing its students not only the theoretical knowledge of the law, but the practical knowledge of how to practice law competently.
 Thus, MSLAW offers the following elective courses: